MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 ---

 # Add text, image or document input to a prompt
-Within your prompt, you have the ability to include inputs that will allow users to pass text but also image or document (preview) to the prompt at run time in an app, a flow or a copilot.
+You can enhance your prompts by allowing users or systems to input text, images, or documents at runtime, whether in an app, a flow, or a copilot.
+This new capability to incorporate multimodal image and document data is currently in preview.
+By providing these input modalities, you enable the prompt to act on a diverse range of data types, thereby expanding the usability of the prompt and eliminating the need for developers to explicitly use OCR for processing images and documents.

 > [!IMPORTANT]
-> - AI Builder prompts run on GPT 3.5 and GPT 4 models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
+> - AI Builder prompts run on GPT 4o Mini and GPT 4o models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
 > - This capability is [limited to some regions](availability-region.md#prompts).
 > - This capability might be subject to usage limits or capacity throttling.